ornberg/Sign-Language-Recognition/README.md

 ## Dependencies
 * Python 2.7.10
-* Leap Motion SDK which you can download at https://developer.leapmotion.com/v2, from where the following three files need to reside in the same folder
+* Leap Motion SDK which you can download at https://developer.leapmotion.com/v2, from where the following three files need to reside in the same folder (if you're on a Mac)
  * Leap.py
  * LeapPython.so
  * libLeap.dylib
+**NB** I've developed and only tested this project on a macOS environment, so things might go wonky on other platforms.

 ## Run!
 Make sure your Leap Motion is connected, that the Leap Motion deamon is running and your plants have been watered.